 This scholarship, the full tuition value for an MBA, is the largest and most prestigious entrance scholarship available, and is awarded annually to two truly exceptional students.
 The scholarship is named in honour of the Rotman School of Management’s lead benefactor, Joseph L. Rotman.

-Due to generous support from the Rotman Family, we are pleased to offer The Rotman Family Healthcare Scholarship, available to incoming Full-Time and Morning and Evening MBA students on the basis of academic merit, for the amount of $36,000.
+Due to generous support from the Rotman Family, we are pleased to offer The Rotman Family Healthcare Scholarship, available to incoming Full-Time and Morning and Evening MBA students on the basis of academic merit.

 Each year, the Rotman School grants entrance scholarships, fellowships and awards to approximately one third of our students.
 These are offered on the basis of exceptional merit and typically range from $10,000 to $90,000.
 No separate award application is required and you will be automatically considered for these awards when your application is reviewed for admission.

 Up to $600,000 is reserved exclusively for the JD/MBA program.

 Successful Skoll/MBA candidates will be considered for Entrance Awards ranging from $10,000 to $30,000.

 In support of the Rotman School’s Initiative for Women in Business, we offer half-tuition to an incoming female student who has demonstrated strong academic and/or professional achievements.
 The scholarship award recipient will also have the opportunity (non-transferable) to enrol in the Athena Program or an equivalent Professional Development program offered by Rotman’s Initiative for Women in Business, up-to 3 years after graduation.
 No separate award application is required and all female applicants will be automatically considered for this award when the applications are reviewed for admission.